|Tupper’s Self-Referential Formula Debunked

 ||[Jun.
 22nd, 2011|01:37 pm]

-which, when plotted over a 106x17 rectangle starting at (0, n) where n is a certain 543-digit number, results in:
+When plotted over a 106x17 rectangle starting at (0, n) where n is a certain 543-digit number, it results in:

 In this post I will explain: